ThaisCooke/pizza_runner/README.md

         GROUP BY customer_id

-Question 3: How many successful orders were delivered by each runner?
+**Question 3**: How many successful orders were delivered by each runner?

         runner_id	successful_orders
             1	            4